Tinoco/Ticapsoriginal_div2png/README.md

 # Ticapsoriginal_div2png
-Programmatically Div design to png of html code from url
+Programmatically Div design to png generator of html code from url

 ## scan all divs from url